jacobhogarty/fairim-nu-cost/README.md

-# fair_influence_maximisation
-Fair Influence Maximisation with Non-Uniform Costs in Social Networks
+# Fair Influence Maximisation with Non-Uniform Costs in Social Networks